-At the NCSU Veterinary Health Complex, the “clinical counselor” is a mental health professional whose job is to help you find solutions to the issues arising during the course of your animal’s medical treatment.
+At the NC State Veterinary Hospital, the “clinical counselor” is a mental health professional whose job is to help you find solutions to the issues arising during the course of your animal’s medical treatment.
 Our clinical counselor is a licensed clinical social worker whose specialties include human-animal relationships, traumatic loss, and grief counseling.
 While social workers have been working in health care since the beginning of the 20th century, the integration of social workers in veterinary medicine is a relatively recent development.
 NCSU is one of only a handful of veterinary facilities in the country to include a social worker on the veterinary medical team with the goal of providing family-centered care.

 How do I find the Clinical Counselor?

-Clients of the VHC may ask any member of the veterinary team for a referral to Client Counseling Services.
+Clients of the VH may ask any member of the veterinary team for a referral to Client Counseling Services.
 Alternatively, you may call the Clinical Counselor directly to schedule a consultation.
-Counseling services are confidential and available to all current VHC clients free of charge.
+Counseling services are confidential and available to all current VH clients free of charge.
 Short-term grief counseling (up to five, 60-minute sessions) is also available by appointment; appointments should be scheduled directly with the Clinical Counselor.

 We offer free, short-term phone consultation and service referral to all community members facing issues related to the health and wellbeing of their animals.

 I’m looking for information and training on the human-animal bond and pet loss.
 What resources are available?